How long does nicotine stay in your system after you quit smoking? And how long do other tobacco toxins (like arsenic or cadmium) stay in your system?

 If you want to heal but feel stuck, think you’re too addicted, and quitting is too hard, then the CBQ Method can help you.
-The CBQ Method has helped thousands of people quit smoking, it’s the same method I talk about in my TED talk, and it helps you overcome the mental addiction so you can find quitting easy and stop wanting to smoke.
+Over the last decade, the CBQ Method has reached and helped millions of people quit smoking.
+This is the same method I talked about in my TED talk, and it works because it helps you overcome the mental addiction so you can stop wanting to smoke.

-To get started with the CBQ Method and see why it works and why it can work for you, we created the foundational video of the CBQ Method.
-You can get it here.
+To get started with the CBQ Method or see how it can help you, you can get the foundational video & PDF starter guide of the CBQ Method here.